tailix/libkernaux/README.md

 #### Features

-* `--enable-tests` - enable usual tests and examples
+* `--enable-checks` - enable usual tests and examples
-* `--enable-tests-all` - enable all tests
+* `--enable-checks-all` - enable all tests
-* `--enable-tests-python` - enable tests that require Python 3 with YAML and Jinja2
+* `--enable-checks-python` - enable tests that require Python 3 with YAML and Jinja2

 #### Packages